FramtidsGustaf/FramtidGustaf/README.md

 # Hello World! 🌍

-My name is **Gustaf** and I'm an aspiring fullstack web developer 💻 🖱️
+My name is **Gustaf** and I'm a fullstack web developer 💻 🖱️

+I'm currently working on a front end Javascript framework called [**AviaryJS**](https://github.com/FramtidsGustaf/AviaryJS) please check it out.
+Especially if you're a ornithologist.

 Do you also like Vue.js?
 [Check out this repo](https://github.com/FramtidsGustaf/social) 💚